 You can visit the Simple Energy Advice’s (SEA) website to see what energy improvements can be made to your home.
 Just by answering a few questions, you'll find out if you're eligible for a voucher, and see what improvements are suitable for you.

-Once you've created your home-improvement plan, you can download this and keep it ready to give to your chosen accredited tradesperson to obtain quotes.
+Once you've created your home-improvement plan, you can download this and give to your chosen accredited tradesperson to obtain quotes.

-You can apply for the vouchers from the end of September.
+You can apply for the vouchers now via the SEA website here.

 The aim of the scheme is to cut carbon dioxide production and help homeowners reduce their energy bills - this could mean a generous saving of up to £600 a year.
 Homes will be made warmer and more energy efficient, which will go a long way towards a green recovery and a cleaner environment.
 The additional benefit will give much-needed support to over 100,000 jobs in the industry.